B

 Common Health Issues

-British Timbers tend to suffer from some health concerns, which is both a product of the Northern Inuit influence and the fact that breeders created this breed so recently.
+British Timbers tend to suffer from some health concerns, which are both a product of the Northern Inuit influence and the fact that breeders created this breed so recently.
 The most common health issues that they face can be traced back to the parents of the breed, like hip dysplasia.
-Lung issues also can impact them, which is fairly common in large breeds.
+Lung issues can also impact them, which is fairly common in large breeds.

 The British Timber shares the same health risks as the breed’s original parents, suggesting that it is also at risk for Addison’s disease.
 It is unclear if this condition (which comes from the Northern Inuit parent) has been bred out.